-Columbus Day has become synonymous with Italian Heritage Day, a time in which Italian Americans remember the sacrifices made by their parents and grandparents, and the contributions Italian Americans have made in the U.S.
+Columbus Day has become synonymous with Italian-American Heritage Day, a time in which we remember the sacrifices made by our parents and grandparents, and the contributions Italian-Americans have made in the U.S.

-The time-honored Columbus Day parades began in the late 1800s as Italian immigrants strived to create a sense of self-esteem and dignity during a period where they were subjected to bigotry and prejudice throughout the country.
+The time-honored Columbus Day parades began in the late 1800s as Italian immigrants strived to create a sense of self-esteem and dignity during a period where they were subjected to lynchings, bigotry, and prejudice throughout the country.

-(ISDA President Basil Russo takes 5 minutes to explore why the holiday is valued by Italian Americans.)
+(ISDA President Basil Russo explores why the holiday is valued by Italian Americans.)

 The Great Arrival

-The vast majority of first generation Italian immigrants took their first steps on U.S. soil at Ellis Island, following a grueling Atlantic voyage.
+The vast majority of first generation Italian immigrants took their first steps on U.S. soil at Ellis Island, after a grueling Atlantic voyage.

 In the 1880s, they numbered 300,000; in the 1890s, 600,000; and through the turn of the century, more than two million.
 By 1920, when waves of migration began to taper off, more than 4 million Italians had come to the United States, which represented more than 10 percent of the nation’s foreign-born population.